Change is one thing that takes time to sink in for anyone. But this one change that is seamlessly embedded into every one of us’ life is social media.

 We worry about getting the perfect picture for display rather than enjoying the moment.
 We feel happy when we upload a picture and get good comments on it, and gradually the happiness diminishes as we look at other’s pictures or posts.

 When we Skype someone, we end up looking at ourselves in that little box.
-Sometimes, we are so engrossed that we end up making our picture window big, so that people think that we are looking at them, but actually, we enjoy seeing ourselves.
+Sometimes, we are so engrossed that we end up making our picture window big so that people think that we are looking at them, but actually, we enjoy seeing ourselves.

 And this is just for any normal event in our life.
 Relationships are dealt with more crazily.
 Relationship status is updated first online, then to the person concerned.
-We here this argument a lot nowadays when someone is made fun of or commented wrong on their relationship updates that, “It is none of people’s business.”
-But here me out: “It is people’s business the moment you made that profile of yours!”
+We hear this argument a lot nowadays when someone is made fun of or commented wrong on their relationship updates that, “It is none of people’s business.”
+But hear me out: “It is people’s business the moment you made that profile of yours!”

-Relationships face a lot of challenges from social network like this.
-We cannot always blame either party as the actual intention may not be cheating though; social media makes you vulnerable to many activities, which results in fights with your partner.
+Relationships face a lot of challenges from social networks like this.
+We cannot always blame either party as the actual intention may not be cheating, though; social media makes you vulnerable to many activities, which results in fights with your partner.

-2) You tend to be more flirtatious with random people as social media gives you the ability to portray yourself like whatever you are not and whatever you can.
+You tend to be more flirtatious with random people as social media gives you the ability to portray yourself like whatever you are not and whatever you can.

-5) Misleading expectations as relationship goals and body goals soar to unachievable heights.
+Unrealistic or misleading expectations as relationship goals and body goals soar to unachievable heights.